 Running as a Daemon¶

-Routinator can run as a service that periodically fetches RPKI data, verifies it and makes the resulting data set available through the built-in HTTP server and via the RTR protocol.
+Routinator can run as a service that periodically fetches RPKI data, verifies it and makes the resulting data set available through the built-in HTTP and RPKI-to-Router (RTR) servers.

-If you’re running Routinator on the IPv4 address 192.0.2.13 and you want to start the HTTP server on port 8323 and the RTR server on port 3323, run:
+Using 192.0.2.13 as an example IPv4 address, enter the following command to start Routinator with the HTTP server listening on port 8323 and the RTR server on port 3323:

 routinator server --http 192.0.2.13:8323 --rtr 192.0.2.13:3323